ducsplacement/Brochure/StudentInitiatives.md

 Intra-Sankalan :

 The DUCS Society also conducts INTRA-SANKALAN, where the students of the Department compete among themselves in many technical and non-technical events.

+DUCS Coding Club :

+DUCS is an active body which runs on the principle of building and developing perceptive brains.
+Everyone helps each other to learn the new trends and technologies.

+Together this year, the club was able to make some of the best achievements, which include:

+More than 30 students got a HacktoberFest 18 shirt for creating pull request and contributing to tech society by Digital Ocean.
+About 50 students were able to learn the Amazon Alexa technology and created their own skills which are now live on Alexa Skill Store.
+Two students received Facebook-Udacity PyTorch Scholarship Challenge.

+Students under this umbrella have learned a lot through exploration and experience.
+Together, students attend sessions at various places.
+Not only outside, but students conduct sessions amongst themselves and in their colleges to grow everyone around them.